IRVIN BAXTER UPDATE

 He denies that Revelation is written in chronological order.
 He does not, therefore, believe that the Seal Judgments will be followed by the Trumpet Judgments during the first three and one-half years of the Tribulation--as the plain sense meaning of Revelation indicates.
 He argues that several of both the Seal Judgments and the Trumpet Judgments have already taken place.
 However, the normal, plain sense interpretation of Revelation 6 is that it marks the beginning of the Tribulation with the Antichrist going forth on a white horse to conquer the world.
 A world war ensues, and one-fourth of the world's population dies from war (the red horse), famine (the black horse), pestilence and wild beasts.

-Mr. Baxter argues that the fulfillment of the Seal Judgments has nothing to do with the Tribulation.
-He asserts that the fulfillment of these judgments began in 325 AD when the Emperor Constantine presided over a Church Council that produced the Nicene Creed (a creed, interestingly enough, that laid the foundation for the doctrine of the Trinity).
+Mr. Baxter argues that the fulfilment of the Seal Judgments has nothing to do with the Tribulation.
+He asserts that the fulfilment of these judgments began in 325 AD when the Emperor Constantine presided over a Church Council that produced the Nicene Creed (a creed, interestingly enough, that laid the foundation for the doctrine of the Trinity).
 In short, he identifies the white horse of Revelation 6 as Roman Catholicism, the black horse as Capitalism, and the red horse as Communism.
 This all makes for very interesting reading, but it simply is not substantiated by the text, for it violates the plain sense meaning.

 Another example of Baxter's misinterpretation is found in his assertion that the world empires revealed to Daniel, in Daniel 2, include the Holy Roman Empire.
 He sees the succession as Babylon, Medo-Persia, Greece, the Roman Empire, and the Holy Roman Empire.
 That is not the succession portrayed in Daniel 2.
 The Roman Empire is followed by an empire of iron mixed with clay--representing the unstable, final world empire of the Antichrist.
 The proof that this is the last empire of history is found in the fact that this is the empire that is suddenly destroyed by a stone that represents the kingdom of Jesus Christ when He returns.